-Since EAPs were originally designed to help people with issues like mental health or substance abuse, an EAP may seem sufficient to support employees who are navigating the challenges of loss.
-But that belief is misguided at best, and at worst, can lead to productivity losses, burnout, and turnover—for the employee as well as their coworkers.
+Since EAPs were originally designed to help people with family emergencies like mental health or substance abuse, they may seem sufficient to support employees who are navigating the challenges of loss.
+While it is true that an EAP is a good thing to have in an emergency, loss involves much more than the initial emergency.

 Families facing bureaucratic, financial, and legal challenges at one of the most difficult moments in their lives need more holistic support than an EAP can provide.